Life Insurance Application Process: What to Expect & How to Apply

 Common Application Questions and What Underwriters Assess

 Life insurance applications include questions across multiple categories designed to evaluate your life expectancy and overall mortality risk.
-Understanding what underwriters look for helps you provide accurate, complete information.
+Get a complete breakdown in our guide to life insurance application questions.

 Health and Medical Questions